Aurornis 4 months ago

 - Figure out what to do if one day, they wake up and their instance has shut down.

-• RicoElectrico a day ago
+• RicoElectrico 4 months ago

 Mastodon is fragmented by design, federation is mostly theoretical even if mastodon.social displays many other instances' content and lets you interact with it.